buntine/p-prime-prime/CONTENT.md

 5. Had Backus-Naur Form been popular in '64, it would have looked something like this: `<program> ::= R|λ|<program><program>|(<program>)`.
 6. I have searched high-and-low for a copy of this paper.
 The ICC was decommissioned in the late-60s and most of their publications are very difficult to find now.
 I've tracked a physical copy down to the British Library, but am yet to get my hands on it.
 7. Courtesy of [esolangs](https://esolangs.org/wiki/brainfuck).
+8. Cover image, originally from [corradobohm.it](http://www.corradobohm.it/), shows the attendees of the first Lambda Calculus Conference (1979).
+Corrado has the white hair in the second row.